-There aren’t many situations much more infuriating to a food truck owner who is in a rush to hit the streets than when their mobile kitchen won’t start.
+There are not many situations much more infuriating to a food truck owner who is in a rush to hit the streets than when their food truck won’t start.
 Engine problems are actually more common than the majority of food truck owners think.
 Even though you may stick to a regular vehicle maintenance schedule, you can still encounter a breakdown at any given time.

 While having your engine die on you is incredibly annoying, it can be an issue that can be easily resolved.
 Just as any other problem you run into, the very first thing you should do to fix it is to determine what the cause is.

-To be able to troubleshoot the reason why your truck’s engine won’t start, it is important that you know how it starts in the first place.
+To be able to troubleshoot the reason why your truck won’t start, it is important that you know how it starts in the first place.
 When you turn your key in the ignition, voltage in your battery travels to your ignition switch.
 The voltage then moves towards the starter relay and starter motor.
 If the starter motor receives the voltage, it spins to start the engine.
-If there is sufficient spark in the cylinders, compression, and of course, fuel, your food truck’s engine will start.
+If there is sufficient spark in the cylinders, compression, and of course, fuel, your food truck will start.

 You should know that there are a lot of possible reasons as to why your truck will die on you.
 To narrow this list down, pay close attention to the sounds produced once you turn the key in the ignition.